LozenChen/TAS-Helper/README.md

 # Known issues:

+- There will be some offset between HiresRenderer and Gameplay contents when we use ExtendedVariant.ZoomLevel.
+This also applies to CelesteTAS.CenterCamera when we zoom out. -> maybe will fix this later.

 - VivHelper spinner isn't fully supported if its hitbox is not prestored -> maybe will add support for them.

 - Laggy when there are too many spinners (e.g. Strawberry Jam GrandMaster HeartSide) -> Partially solved in v1.4.7.